-The activities of the Center for Biomedical Engineering and Rehabilitation Science (CBERS) are conducted in a number of state-of the-art research facilities located on the Louisiana Tech campus and in the facilities of our partner institutions.
+The activities of the Center for Biomedical Engineering and Rehabilitation Science (CBERS) are conducted in a number of state-of-the-art research facilities located on the Louisiana Tech campus and in the facilities of our partner institutions.
 These facilities include Tech’s new Biomedical Engineering Building, the world-class micromanufacturing capabilities of Tech’s Institute for Micromanufacturing (Institute for Micromanufacturing), Tech’s Center for Entrepreneurship and Information Technology (CENIT) and the University’s Technology Transfer Center.

 CBERS members also have access to Louisiana’s Optical Network Initiative (LONI), one of the most advanced optical networks in the country along with the most powerful distributed supercomputer resource available to any academic community.
 Members also benefit from Tech’s state-of-the-art computing and information infrastructure.
 Tech’s Prescott Memorial Library provides the modern tools commonly used by researchers to retrieve scientific literature.

-Many of the research laboratories and faculty offices for for CBERS members are located in the new 52,000 square foot Biomedical Engineering Center (Biomedical Engineering Building), shown in the figure above.
+Many of the research laboratories and faculty offices for CBERS members are located in the new 52,000 square foot Biomedical Engineering Center (Biomedical Engineering Building), shown in the figure above.
 The building was dedicated in May of 2007 and contains CBERS administrative offices, faculty offices for CBERS membership, an animal care facility, research laboratories, a conference room, rooms for research seminars and workshops, and a business incubator.
 The facility and equipment are valued at over $13M dollars.
-The Biomedical Engineering Center is physically adjoined to the Institute for Micromanufacturing, a modern micromechanical miniaturization design and manufacturing facility that complements the activities conducted in the Biomedical Engineering Center.
-Research activities within CBERS includes nanoscience, cellular modeling, biotransport, phenomena, neuroscience, neural engineering, rehabilitation engineering, biomaterials engineering, tissue engineering, biomicro/nanodevices and systems, and drug delivery.
+The Biomedical Engineering Center is physically adjoined to the Institute for Micromanufacturing, a modern micromechanical miniaturization design, and manufacturing facility that complements the activities conducted in the Biomedical Engineering Center.
+Research activities within CBERS include nanoscience, cellular modeling, biotransport, phenomena, neuroscience, neural engineering, rehabilitation engineering, biomaterials engineering, tissue engineering, biomicro/nanodevices and systems, and drug delivery.

 Offices and Support Facilities

 Many of the CBERS research faculty and staff have offices in the Biomedical Engineering Center or the adjoining Institute for Micromanufacturing.
 The Administrative support staff for CBERS are located on the first floor adjacent to the main entrances to the building.
 The 290 square foot office includes space for the program’s administrative coordinator and our student workers.
-Near the program office is the Center’s support area which includes a FAX machine, copying equipment, faculty mailboxes and office supplies.
+Near the program, the office is the Center’s support area which includes a FAX machine, copying equipment, faculty mailboxes, and office supplies.
 There is also an office in the area that is used for visiting researchers.
 The office of the CBERS Director (Dr. Leon Iasemidis) is located on the second floor.

 The following figure shows one of the classrooms within the Biomedical Engineering Building that is available for classrooms.